paulgclark/grc-install/README.md

 scripts for installing other useful software.

 ## Prerequisites
-These scripts have been tested on Ubuntu 18.04.3 LTS.
+These scripts have been tested on Ubuntu 20.04 LTS (with some testing on 18.04).
 I can't make any promises for other distros or versions.
 I've tested on both fresh installs as well as not-so-fresh and haven't had any problems.
 If your machine does already have a version of gnuradio or the uhd drivers, however, you may want to disable (if you have a PyBombs installation) or remove it.